wokwi/wokwi-docs/docs/parts/wokwi-pi-pico.md

 When compiling your code for the Raspberry Pi Pi Pico, you can choose between two different cores:

 - The [official Pi Pico core](https://github.com/arduino/ArduinoCore-mbed), based on Mbed OS.
 This is the default.
-- [Community maintained Pi Pico Arduino Core](https://github.com/earlephilhower/arduino-pico), built on top of [the Pi Pico SDK](https://github.com/raspberrypi/pico-sdk).
+- [The community maintained Pi Pico Arduino Core](https://github.com/earlephilhower/arduino-pico), built on top of [the Pi Pico SDK](https://github.com/raspberrypi/pico-sdk).

 You can learn about the key differences between these two cores in [this GitHub comment](https://github.com/earlephilhower/arduino-pico/issues/117#issuecomment-830356795).